+III.A.1.a)

-III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a program in neurology, child neurology, neurodevelopment disabilities, or psychiatry that satisfies the requirements in III.A.1. ^(Core)
+Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
+(Core)

+III.A.1.b)

+To be eligible for appointment, fellows must have successfully completed a residency program in surgery that satisfies the requirements in III.A.1.
+(Core)